How Could Diabetes Affect Your Eyes?

-Cataracts is another common eye condition that many people experience as they get older.
-According to the WHO, cataracts is the leading cause of blindness and one of the main causes of visual impairment across the globe.
+Cataract is another common eye condition that many people experience as they get older.
+According to the WHO, cataract is the leading cause of blindness and one of the main causes of visual impairment globally.

 What can I do to protect my eyes?

-There are many things you can do to safeguard your vision and prevent the development of diabetic eye disease.
+As outlined in this article, diabetes can have significant implications for your eye health and vision.
+Thankfully, there are a number of things you can do to safeguard against these complications and prevent the development (or progression) of diabetic eye disease.

 The next step is having a comprehensive dilated eye exam at least once every year.
-Even if you feel your vision is great, many of the above conditions can develop with few to no symptoms, and so there really is no excuse to not get your eyes checked often.
+Even if you feel your vision is great, many of the above conditions can develop with few to no symptoms.
+Aside from this, there really is no downside to getting your eyes checked often.